- Itemized Deductions

 You don't have to file Form 4952 if all three of the following apply.

-Your investment interest expense isn't more than your investment income from interest and ordinary dividends minus any qualified dividends.
+Your investment interest expense is less than your investment income from interest and ordinary dividends minus any qualified dividends.

 You have no other deductible investment expenses.